Stuck in Sinking Sand, Part 2

 What do you do when you can’t stop sitting through uncomfortable chaotic knots?
 When you feel stuck and confused, have you been able to pull yourself out of that pit a little with the ideas from Part 1?
 Don’t worry if you still feel stuck.
 The feeling of being stuck won’t completely go away but it can be thwarted just a little.
 Let’s look at some other habits that may keep us stuck in the sunken place of chaotic knots.

-Lupus habits that can create flares
+Lupus habits that cause flares

-Focusing on your pain instead of your purpose
+Focusing on lupus pain instead of purpose

 Oftentimes, with good reason, a warrior will focus on the pain, and purpose is pushed to the side.
 Work at consciously changing your focus from your pain to your purpose.
 Start by writing down what your purpose is in spite of lupus.
 It will be difficult, but at the end of the day, it will be worth it.
 Remember what you focus on will ultimately increase.

-Procrastinating calling the doctor when you are sick
+Procrastinating calling the doctor when sick

 Putting on your superhuman cape and trying to tough it out will always keep you sinking in sand.
 It’s important for you to pay close attention to your body’s cues and take appropriate action to help yourself before any issue gets worse.
 It is crucial to contact the doctor for anything you feel is out of whack in your body.
 Don’t feel embarrassed, guilty, or weak.
 This is advocating for yourself and knowing your body.